 - Candidates may choose to take the examination more than once.
 It is recommended that programs reference the candidate's most recent results to best represent the candidate's skills. - It is recommended that programs avoid employing cut scores with the ADAT (i.e., admitting candidates with ADAT scores of "x" or above) until they have a reasonable understanding of the cognitive dental skills associated with the various ADAT score levels, and how this relates to the skills required at entry into the program. - Until the preceding information is available to a program, it is recommended that ADAT results be interpreted on a relative basis, as follows: - Candidates with higher scores on each scale have demonstrated stronger cognitive skills than candidates obtaining lower scores. - Candidates with lower percentile standing on the ADAT may still be viable candidates for advanced dental education programs.
 If, for example, ADAT examinees are more highly skilled on average than those who do not take the ADAT, then their percentile standing within the general dental population may be considerably higher than one might think given their achieved ADAT percentile standing.
-Programs should also consider that-within the total pool of advanced dental education candidates-the skills of those who choose to challenge the ADAT in a given year may
+Programs should also consider that-within the total pool of advanced dental education candidates-the skills of those who choose to challenge the ADAT in a given year may differ from those who do not.
+In short, candidates with lower ADAT percentile standing should not be broadly interpreted as "poor candidates."

-1 Recalibration re-centers the score scale and adjusts the score distribution so it takes on desirable properties.
+&lt;sup>1 Recalibration re-centers the score scale and adjusts the score distribution so it takes on desirable properties.
 The examination's validity and reliability remains intact.